envoyproxy/gateway/site/content/en/latest/contributions/design/envoy-extension-policy.md

 * The project can indefinitely wait for these configuration parameters to be part of the [Gateway API][].
 * The project can implement support for HTTP traffic extensions using vendor-specific [Gateway API Route Filters][] instead of policies.
 However, this option will is less convenient for definition of gateway-level extensions.
+* Users can leverage the existing [Envoy Patch Policy][] to inject extension filters.
+However, Envoy Gateway strives to provide a simple abstraction for common use cases and easy operations.
+Envoy patches require a high level of end-user Envoy expertise, and knowledge of how Envoy Gateway generates XDS.
+Such patches may be too difficult and fragile for some users to maintain.
+* Users can leverage the existing [Envoy Extension Manager][] to inject extension filters.
+However, this requires a significant investment by users to build and operate an extension manager alongside Envoy Gateway.

 [extension points]: https://www.envoyproxy.io/docs/envoy/latest/extending/extending
 [Policy Attachment]: https://gateway-api.sigs.k8s.io/references/policy-attachment
 [Gateway API]: https://gateway-api.sigs.k8s.io/
 [Gateway API Route Filters]: https://gateway-api.sigs.k8s.io/api-types/httproute/#filters-optional
 [Envoy Gateway]: ../../api/extension_types/#envoygateway
+[Envoy Patch Policy]: ../../api/extension_types/#envoypatchpolicy
+[Envoy Extension Manager]: ../extending-envoy-gateway.md
+[Alternatives]: #Alternatives